sensu/sensu-docs/content/sensu-go/5.21/operations/maintain-sensu/troubleshoot.md

 ## Assets

+Use the information in this section to troubleshoot error messages related to assets.

+### Incorrect asset filter

 Asset filters allow you to scope an asset to a particular operating system or architecture.
 You can see an example in the [asset reference][10].
 An improperly applied asset filter can prevent the asset from being downloaded by the desired entity and result in error messages both on the agent and the backend illustrating that the command was not found: